user_image

 Secure AI Assistants (SAIS)

-A cross-disciplinary collaboration providing an understanding of potential attacks on the AI assistant ecosystem, methods to specify & verify security behaviour, and the generation of co-created privacy/security explanations for AIS behaviour.
+A cross-disciplinary collaboration providing an understanding of potential attacks on the AI assistant ecosystem, methods to specify & verify security behaviour, and the generation of co-created privacy/security explanations for AI assistant behaviour.

 The introduction of the GDPR in Europe changed the design landscape for smart devices, requiring new design techniques to ensure that devices are able to adequately protect users' data.
 This project informed the future of data protection by design and by default in smart homes through a combination of ethnography and speculative design.